Lihat Artikel Lainnya

 Types of Accounting Principles

-Understanding accounting principles is key for clear financial reports and steady money management.
+Understanding accounting principles is key to clear financial reports and steady money management.
 Each principle is important and has its own use.
-This makes sure financial statements are right and follow the rules.
+This ensures that financial statements are correct and follow the rules.

 1. Going Concern Principle

-The Going Concern Principle assumes a business will continue operating into the future without plans to liquidate.
-This allows for the accrual and cost principles to function smoothly by enabling long-term asset depreciation and deferred expense recognition.
+The Going Concern Principle assumes a business will continue operating without liquidating plans.
+This allows the accrual and cost principles to function smoothly by enabling long-term asset depreciation and deferred expense recognition.
 It’s essential for financial stability and investor confidence.

 2. Accrual Principle